ai2cm/fv3net/.github/pull_request_template.md

 - Can group multiple related symbols on a single bullet

 Refactored public API:
-- Bulleted list of removed or refactored symbols, such as name changes, type changes, argument changes, etc.
+- Bulleted list of removed or refactored symbols, such as changes to name, type, behavior, argument, etc. Be cautious about doing these and discuss with team more broadly.

 Significant internal changes:
 - Bulleted list of changes to non-public API